gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 **Ready!**

-*Advanced: If you want to construct your own database collection, then add one or more GMT files to `shiny_run/databases/gmts/` and choose BUILD NEW DATABASE in the Databases panel.*
+*Advanced: If you want to construct your own database collection, then add one or more GMT files with NCBI gene identifiers to `shiny_run/databases/gmts/` and choose BUILD NEW DATABASE in the Databases panel.*

 *Pro-tip: Between projects, be sure to update your RData or GMT files as new versions are released.*